 Railroad: Boyne City, Gaylord and Alpena Railroad Company

-Built: 1905 from Boyne City (on BC&SE which was built in 1893) eventually to Alpena, plus forest branches.
+Became: 1905 from Boyne City (BC&SE was built in 1893).
+Eventually to Alpena, plus forest branches.

 Became: Boyne City Railroad in 1935, cut back to Boyne City to GR&I near Boyne Falls connection.

 In 1914, the railroad was extended across the MC and it headed towards Atlanta and Alpena.
 The White family had numerous timber holdings in Otsego and Montmorency counties and likely harvested pine as well as hardwoods.
-The railroad reached Alpena in 1918 and there is some evidence that construction west actually started in Alpena and headed west to meet the construction gangs from the west.
+The railroad reached Alpena in 1918 and there is some evidence that construction west actually started in Alpena and headed west to meet construction gangs from the west.

 Concrete bridge peers exist 100 years later at the BCGA's overhead crossing of the GR&I railroad north of Elmira.
 Though the railroad ran mixed trains with passengers stopping at logging camps and hamlets between Gaylord and Alpena, the only depot built along this stretch was in Atlanta, near what is currently Freddie's IGA market.

 In the late 1910's, the railroad was in financial trouble and operated by a court appointed receiver. the railroad had built east to near Dobbins, east of Atlanta, to bring out timber.
 They had also started building the line west from Alpena, reaching the area south of Hillman.
 That's when construction stopped for lack of funding.
 Somehow, they convinced Robert E. Olds (of Olds motor fame) to fund the completion and bring them out of bankruptcy.
 It is not known why Olds funded the operation, but the BCG&A closed in less than 10 years.